K*H*W* (go to my profile :)

 I sunk onto the bed, my emerald green eyes closing.
 "What?"
 I asked in a weak voice, sweat began to make my cheeks clammy.
 I wiped at the sweat nonchalantly though I could feel more sweat budding on my skin.
 A hidden thought pricked my mind, the source of my nausea.

 I couldn't bring myself to look at him, I felt sick.
-I shook my head at him and a stab of pain had me lurching toward the front door.
+I shook my head at him and a stab of pain had me lurching toward the gate.
 I ran past Mother and Father, who were walking in, probably asking a question and I slammed the heavy door behind me.
 I didn't want anyone to see me like this and try to guess the cause.

 No one came out to check on me and relief made my head spin.
 I was sick in the bushes.
 My stomach rolled and I trembled as I saw the world spin around me.
 The pain began to ebb slowly and gradually, my head stopped spinning.
 My ears rang loudly, but I was no longer sick.